Women’s Health PT Residency

 The mission is to develop graduates who will advance women’s health physical therapy practice through demonstration of excellent clinical reasoning and clinical teaching skills, dedication to patient advocacy and service, and leadership in the profession.
 Program faculty, mentors, and residents will excel in managing the uncertainty and complexity of clinical practice, utilizing technology to advance patient care, and demonstrating clinical innovation in practice.
 The program prepares its graduates to become recognized specialists and leaders in women’s health physical therapy practice.

 Kari Bargstadt-Wilson, PT, MPT, CSCS

-Board Certified Specialist in Women’s health
+Board Certified Specialist in Women’s Health

 Physical Therapy Residency Coordinator